emacsattic/call-graph/CONTRIBUTING.md

 ### Naming

-- Use a `call-graph-` prefix for all public names.
+- Use a `cg-` prefix for all public names.
-- Use a `call-graph--` prefix for all internal names.
+- Use a `cg--` prefix for all internal names.

 ### Docstrings